fomightez/sequencework/RetrieveSeq/README.md

 - `GetmRNAorCDSforProtein.py`      protein --> mRNA or CDS

->`GetmRNAorCDSforProtein.py` takes a list of protein sequence records in FASTA format and gets the mRNA sequence correspoding to each.
+>`GetmRNAorCDSforProtein.py` takes a list of protein sequence records in FASTA format and gets the mRNA or CDS sequence corresponding to each.

 #####example of input and output for GetmRNAorCDSforProtein.py: